Why Renting Can Be Smart Move for Retirees

 You could buy a home in this type of community, but in a smaller rental building or group of buildings, you have a closer group of people to be friends with or simply talk to more readily.
 Choose to rent in a location with access to social events and community activities.

-Better access to amenities
+You can have access to better amenities

 Choosing the ideal rental community could mean spending time relaxing by the pool that’s maintained by building management or visiting the gym for a workout when you want to do so.